How does a marriage break down? Indescribable no doubt, ultimately.

 Smoked his cigarettes legally off away from the tables.

-Rough-sleepers in Singapore can be Mr Yousef's age and older.
-Something of a surprise.
-The comment had been made more than once.
-Many of the homeless around the place had chosen that course rather than return to estranged family.
-Social workers would tell you the situation was common all over.
+Rough-sleepers in Singapore could be Mr Yousef's age and older.
+Many of the homeless chose that course rather than return to estranged family.
+The situation was common.

-Three adult children from his first marriage; eldest daughter forty-four.
-Twenty-three years Mr Yousef had been out of the family home at Woodlands, over by the Causeway that separated from Malaysia.
+Three adult children from the first marriage; eldest daughter forty-four.
+Twenty-three years Mr Yousef had been out of the family home at Woodlands, over by the Causeway that separated Malaysia.

 The girl was in her early twenties at the time of the blow-up.
 Every year Mr Yousef tracked the ages of the children from his first marriage.

-At sixty-eight Mr Yousef had two younger children with his second wife in Medan, Sumatra, sixteen year old and five.
-The second wife called Mr Yousef Papi
+At sixty-eight Mr Yousef had two younger children with his second wife in Medan, Sumatra, sixteen & five.
+The second wife called Mr Yousef Papi.

-— Don't, Mr Yousef told her.
-The respect and honour was well and good.
-But what about the decrease in land value?
-At some time in the future when the property might be sold, who would want some stranger's bones into the bargain?
+Don't, Mr Yousef told her.
+The respect and honour was good and well.
+But what about the future when the property might be sold, who would want some stranger's bones into the bargain?

 As a Singaporean, Mr Yousef received only a thirty day visa for Indonesia, the same as an Australian.
-Even after nearly twenty years of living on the territory.
+Even after nearly twenty years of living in the country.

 More importantly, the Singaporean pension called Mr Yousef back to his homeland.
 One could transfer to an overseas pension, but that depended on all going well with the authorities and all the channels.
 Better return in person.

-This also put some air into the second marriage; release-valve.
+This also refreshed the second marriage; provided a release-valve.

-At the same time relations with extended family could be maintained; births, weddings and deaths observed.
-There over the water the divide was decisive; even at the close proximity.
+At the same time relations with extended family could be maintained; births, weddings & deaths observed.
+There over the water there was a divide; even at the close proximity.

-People chattered about it no doubt, safe to assume.
+People chattered about it no doubt.
 Sleeps rough.
 Takes to the air.
 Got a stash.

-The family home in Woodlands was sold some years past.
+The family home in Woodlands was sold some years ago.
 Mr Yousef signed the papers.
 His fifth share of nearly eighty thousand dollars at the time never came through.
 The daughter had probably seen to that.
-When he went out to her house to enquire she closed the door in his face; told him she didn't want to see him.
+When he went out to her house to enquire she closed the door in his face.

 The daughter would doubtless have her own story to tell.
 This is Mr. Yousef's side of it.

-Three kids, twenty and down back in the early 80's.
-A cop's wage moderate; enough to get by on.
+Three kids, twenty and down back in the early ‘80s.
+A cop's wage moderate; enough for getting by.
 Five-room flat in Woodlands could be bought outright before the boom.

 A good Muslim does not drink, does not gamble.
 Back then Mr Yousef did not even smoke.

-The sense was that Mr Yousef never played around.
-Twenty three years later it might be difficult to tell, a man in his late sixties.
-You would guess there were no additional darlings on the side.
-No reason for suspicion.
+The sense was that Mr. Yousef never played around.
+Twenty three years later it might be difficult to tell, a man in his late-sixties.
+You would guess there were no additional darlings on the side even in those earlier years.

 What's wrong?